-This trip costs $125 per person (discounts for families) and includes everything you need to experience the best activities and things to do on Fitzroy Island on a day trip from Cairns.
-Keep in mind that snorkel rental gear from the resort costs $20 alone so you’ll save big by booking the full package in advance.
+This trip costs $139 per person with discounts for families and includes everything you need to experience the best activities and things to do on Fitzroy Island during a day trip from Cairns.
+Keep in mind that snorkel rental gear from the resort costs $20 alone so you'll save big by booking the full package in advance.

-Best price online for all-inclusive tour: Full-Day Adventure Tour
+Best price online for the all-inclusive tour: Full-Day Adventure Tour

 Note: If you want to stay on the island, you just use your return ticket at a later date.
 You'll need to let the boat operators know that you're staying and they will organise your return transfer.